The ultimate list of popular drinks in Italy to enjoy ‘la dolce vita’ on your trip to Italy

 This famous Italian liquor, yellow in colour is sweet in taste, comes in a bottle with a shape of a classical Roman column.
 Traditionally Galliano is consumed as a digestive after meal.

-Italian Vermouth is a worldwide famous fortified wine with a strong aroma.
+Vermouth is a worldwide famous fortified wine from Italy with a strong aroma.
 The strong flavor comes from herbs and spices used in Vermouth.

-It originates from the city of Turin in northern Italy and traditionally it is served as an aperitif before a meal.
+It originates from the city of Turin in northern Italy.
+Vermouth is an Italian aperitif traditionally before a meal.
 Vermouth can be drunk alone or as an ingredient of cocktails or in cooking instead of white wine.
 A funny fact is, vermouth was originally used as a medicinal drink but later got popular as an aperitif.
 Surprised?
-After trying vermouth you will easily understand why it got so popular !
+After trying vermouth you will easily understand why it got so popular!

 POPULAR ITALIAN COCKTAILS